trysdev/git-intro/vaish.md

 making some changes to check

 making some changes to check
-making some changes to check
+making some changes to checks

 1.commit
 ## hey